stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 README
 ~~~~~~

 Your project's README is often the first time users interact with your project.
-Having a solid README will serve your project well.
+Therefore, having a solid README is key.
 Code hosting services automatically render your README into HTML if you provide the proper extension.

-Some people even go as far as to `start your project with a README`_.
+Some people even `start a project with a README`_.

-.. _start your project with a README: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html
+.. _start a project with a README: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html

 .. _write: